Surgery obstructions from Khovanov homology

-First consider the case $\pq=[a_1,2]$.
-Here we have where $\pqzero=[a_1]$ and $\pqone=[a_1,1]=[a_1+1]$ by resolving the terminal crossing.
-In either case $w(\pqzero),w(\pqone)\le\wmax$, and by applying Proposition \ref{prp:mo} we have Moreover, according to Section \ref{sec:det-and-res} we have that either or (depending on expansion or decay) as a consequence of Lemma \ref{lem:general-stability}.
-Therefore, The same statement holds for $\pq=[a_1,a_2]$.
+The same statement holds for $\pq=[a_1,a_2]$.
 By iterating Proposition \ref{prp:mo} we have where the connecting homomorphisms have been omitted (of course, there is no danger in doing so since these can only decrease the homological width).
 Once again, as a consequence of supports we conclude that $w(\tau[a_1,a_2])\le\max\{w(\tau(a_1)),w(\tau(a_1+1))\}\le\wmax$.